Sana-Munir-Alam/Hangman/README.md

 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
 - **Animated Loading Screen**: A visually appealing loading animation to enhance user experience.
 - **Win/Lose Conditions**: Players win by guessing the word correctly or lose if the hangman is fully drawn.
-- **Secret Code**: Unlock a secret code after the specific conditions are met.
+- **Secret Code**: Unlock a secret code after specific conditions are met.

 ---